Connect with others who understand.

 Psoriasis

-Psoriasis, a skin condition characterized by scaly lesions (plaques), is the most significant risk factor for PsA.
+Psoriasis is a skin condition characterized by scaly lesions (plaques).
+Having psoriasis is the most significant risk factor for PsA.
 However, people without skin psoriasis can also develop PsA.
-According to the National Psoriasis Foundation, PsA develops in nearly 30 percent of people with psoriasis, most commonly about 10 years after skin symptoms arise.
-In approximately 10 percent to 15 percent of people, PsA symptoms begin before skin psoriasis develops.
+According to the National Psoriasis Foundation, PsA develops in about 30 percent of people with psoriasis, often around 10 years after skin symptoms first appear.
+In 15 percent to 20 percent of cases, PsA symptoms begin before the skin condition develops.

 People with more severe psoriasis have a higher risk of PsA.
-People with psoriasis lesions or plaques on their nails (nail pitting), scalp, or genital region are also more likely to develop PsA.
+People with psoriasis lesions or plaques on their scalp, genital region, or nails (nail pitting) are also more likely to develop PsA.

 Family History

 PsA runs in families.
-Nearly 40 percent of people with PsA have a family member with psoriasis or arthritis, according to the American College of Rheumatology.
-Combined with the known association between PsA and certain inherited genes, this supports the assertion that genetics play a significant role in the development of PsA.
+According to Cleveland Clinic, about 40 percent of people with PsA have a family member with psoriasis or arthritis.
+Combined with the known association between PsA and certain inherited genes, this supports the assertion that genetics plays a significant role in the development of PsA.

 Race and Ethnicity

-PsA is significantly more prevalent in white people, according to the Arthritis Foundation.
-However, studies have shown that Asian and Hispanic people tend to present with more extensive and severe PsA.
-Additionally, research has found that Pakistani populations have a higher risk of developing PsA based on family history, even higher than white populations.
+PsA is significantly more common in white people, according to the Arthritis Foundation.
+However, studies have shown that Asian and Hispanic people tend to have more extensive and severe PsA.
+Additionally, research published in the International Journal of Rheumatic Diseases found that Pakistani populations have an even higher risk of developing PsA based on family history than their white counterparts.

-People of any sex are equally likely to develop PsA.
-Some studies have suggested a link between hormones and PsA, but no definite connection has been proven.
+PsA can affect anyone, regardless of sex.
+Some studies have suggested a link between female hormones and PsA, but no definite connection has been proven.

 Age

-PsA can occur at any age.
-PsA usually appears between the ages of 30 and 50, although children with psoriasis are also at risk.
+PsA can occur at any age, but it usually develops between the ages of 30 and 50.
+Children with psoriasis are also at risk of developing PsA.
+Most people who are diagnosed with skin psoriasis develop PsA in 10 to 20 years.

 Other Environmental Factors